A Constant-Factor Approximation for Directed Latency: Existence of a good LP solution (Proof of )

 Putting the above bounds together we get

 where we used \cref{lemma:roots} in the second inequality to bound $c(r^*_i,u^*_i)\leq 4\cdot \maxlatrounded(\group^*_{i+1})$.
 Moreover, the last inequality holds because

 using the definition of nice instances in the final inequality.
+This finished the proof of \cref{claim:path_length}.
 Note that the bound improves in the case $i=1$ because then $u=s$.
 Moreover, if $I^*_{i-1}$ or $I^*_i$ is not a tour-interval, the bound on $c(P_i)$ improves since we do not add the detour to the roots of $I^*_{i-1}$ or $I^*_i$. \end{proof}

 Next, we bound the objective value of the LP solution $(x,z)$ induced by $P_T$, where $z$ equals the characteristic vector of $E[P_T]$.
 For $i \in [q^*]$, we use the following useful bound on $t^*_i$: Let $A_i:=\{j\in[i]:~\maxlatrounded(\group^*_j)=\maxlatrounded(\group^*_{j+1})\}$.
 Then, we can write